 Employees at worksites throughout Greater Phoenix – whether individuals or teams – are welcome to volunteer their time and talents at Taliesin West in Scottsdale.
 Our volunteer program manager works with employer representatives to identify one time or ongoing opportunities that allow for meaningful and enjoyable work to be done at this Unesco-designated World Heritage Site.
 Contact us today to discuss project planning, site inspection, acquisition of supplies, on-site volunteer orientation and leadership, and fun, team-building elements.

-Once your application has been received, the volunteer coordinator will contact you.
+Once your application has been received, the volunteer program manager will contact you.
 Volunteers must pass a background check prior to starting.

 Volunteer orientations are held twice each month.
 Our volunteer coordinator will work with you to schedule your orientation.

 The Foundation provides training, support, and a number of ways to get involved.
 For more information, e-mail firstname.lastname@example.org or call 602.800.5477.

 FREQUENTLY ASKED QUESTIONS